 Technical Summary: The first phase of this project will include the development and implementation of models for force feedback systems.
-Previous work has led us to consider two methods, virtual fixtures (Figure 2) and guidance along the optimal path (Figure 3).
+Previous work has led us to consider two methods, forbidden region (Figure 2) and guidance along the optimal path (Figure 3).
 Using virtual fixtures, the optimal path will be bounded with an allowable region tunnel that will apply a spring force to the dVRK manipulators should the virtual needle deviate from this region.
 With guidance, forces will be applied to the dVRK manipulators under certain conditions to encourage users to the optimal path based on the task-space error.
 Defining the conditions of these forces and tuning the parameters will require significant experimentation and testing.

-Figure 3: Guidance visualization
+Figure 4: Guidance Data Flow